| Title: | Understand Individual-Level Variation in Infectious Disease Transmission |

 Lloyd-Smith, J. O., Schreiber, S. J., Kopp, P. E., & Getz, W. M. (2005) Superspreading and the effect of individual variation on disease emergence.
 Nature, 438(7066), 355-359. doi:10.1038/nature04153

-an epidemic and will go extinct.
-This is the complement of the probability
+and will go extinct.
+This is the complement of the probability of a disease

 R |